sebanalysis/sebbeck.com/_posts/2023-06-06-hundred-years-war.md

 During the English invasion, the Burgundians remained neutral, but the Armagnacs assembled a sizeable army which blocked Henry V at Agincourt on his road to Calais in October 1415.
 Henry crushed this army at the battle of Agincourt.
 Burgundy sent no troops to the battle, although two of John the Fearless's brothers independently elected to join and ultimately died in the battle.
 The Dauphin, Louis, was not actually present at the battle of Agincourt.
 He was probably ill with dysentery at the time and he died within two months, leaving his brother, Charles who the heir to the French throne the new Dauphin for the remainder of the war and who would eventually become Charles VI.

 By 1418, Burgundy was still neutral against England and, John the Fearless of Burgundy, acting in his own interests to secure the regency of France over the King's brother, occupied Paris, holding the mad King captive, but the new Dauphin, Charles, aged 15, escaped.
-With this new power and territory, John was thus in favor of meeting the new Dauphin, Charles, in order to sign up to an advantageous peace.
+With this new power and territory, John was thus in favour of meeting the new Dauphin, Charles, in order to sign up to an advantageous peace.
 A meeting was organized in 1419, in which he was assassinated by the Armagnacs.

 ### Anglo-Burgundian Alliance